mariodavid/mariodavid.github.io/_posts/2016-02-06-cuba-security-subsystem-distilled.md

 ### The wide ocean called security

 *Security* is a pretty bloated term.
-Words like encryption, integrity, ACL, TLS, authentication, cerfiticats, OAuth2, SQL Injection, AES, LDAP, PGP, role based access, malware, safety, 2-Factor authentication, Confidentiality and so on are subtopics, implementations or related topics to *security* and stuff that came out of the first requirements meetings with *CUBa SeCurity Inc.*
+Words like encryption, integrity, ACL, TLS, authentication, certificates, OAuth2, SQL Injection, AES, LDAP, PGP, role based access, malware, safety, 2-Factor authentication, Confidentiality and so on are subtopics, implementations or related topics to *security* and stuff that came out of the first requirements meetings with *CUBa SeCurity Inc.*

 <figure class="center">
 	<img src="{{site.url}}/images/cuba-security-subsystem-distilled/meetings-2.jpg" width="300">